bootldrDNB/docker-rtorrent/README.md

 # docker-rtorrent

-This is my first Docker image, and is the result of many hours of research and banging my head against the wall.
+This repository is the result of many hours of research and banging my head against the wall trying to figure out this new technology.

 Sources used: